KC6thleen/audioverse-mobile/README.md

 AudioVerse is a website dedicated to spreading God's word through free sermon audio and much more.
 If you would like to learn more about AudioVerse please visit https://audioverse.org

 You can download our apps from the [App Store](https://itunes.apple.com/us/app/audioverse/id726998810?mt=8) or [Google Play Store](https://play.google.com/store/apps/details?id=org.audioverse.exodus) or build them yourself using this repository.
-We'll be updating the App Stores with this new version as soon as we reach version 1.0.
-Stay tuned!
+For Android you can also get the latest version [here](https://github.com/AVORG/audioverse-mobile/releases).

 <img src="https://github.com/AVORG/audioverse-mobile/blob/master/screenshots/AudioVerse%20App.gif?raw=true">